Susmitacse/Python_for_ML/README.md

-# Python_for_ML
+# Python for Machine Learning
-This .pynb file contains all the basics of python implementation necessary for Machine Learning.
+Here is the basics of python implementation necessary for Machine Learning.

 1. Lists
 2. Dictionary